-On your online graduate application, you will have the opportunity to enter the names and email addresses of your three references.
+Note: On your online graduate application, you will have the opportunity to enter the names and email addresses of your three references.
 If you choose the option of using the online process, your references will be emailed a form to fill out once you have submitted your online graduate application.
 Once your reference has completed the form and submitted it, it will automatically upload to your online graduate application.
-If you choose not to use the online process on the online graduate application, please have your references fill out this form and email it directly to email@example.com.
+If you choose not to use the online process on the online graduate application, please have your references fill out this form and email it directly to the graduate support specialist.

 - Order your official transcripts from all undergraduate and graduate institutions you have attended.
-These should be sent to:
+If you have earned a degree at Iowa State, you do not need to order those transcripts because these will already be on file.
+For those needing to send transcripts, these should be sent to:

 Office of Admissions